 According to a study from the Mayo Clinic, strength training not only helps with weight control but also can build new bone and prevent bone loss (2).

 Your basal metabolic rate is increased for numerous days after each strength training workout, and this type of training has been shown to burn more calories than exercises done with lighter weights (3, 4).

-In one study 139 obese teenagers showed that aerobic exercise and strength training were more effective in improving the visceral fat, than aerobic exercise alone (7).
+In one study 139 obese teenagers showed that aerobic exercise and strength training was more effective in improving visceral fat, than aerobic exercise alone (7).